(2011-08-07) Basic chemical accounting:

 0.0094 Ar +

 Incidentally, this gives the often-quoted molar weight of air (29 g/mol):

 For gases, such molar compositions are often said to be by volume

 because of the great nineteenth-century discovery

-(Avogadro's law) that the same volume of
+(Avogadro's law) that equal volumes of

 (the lower the pressure, the better the approximation).